Wal-Mart says former CEO Scott to retire from board

-Wal-Mart Stores Inc (WMT.N) said former Chief Executive Officer Lee Scott and board member Chris Williams will not stand for re-election to the retailer's board.
+April 23 Wal-Mart Stores Inc said former Chief Executive Officer Lee Scott and board member Chris Williams will not stand for re-election to the retailer's board.

 Scott will complete his service as director at the company's annual shareholders' meeting on June 6, "in line with Walmart`s historical practice for its prior CEOs' Board service," the company said in a statement on Wednesday.